callstack/react-native-material-palette/README.md

 [Android Palette API](https://developer.android.com/training/material/palette-colors.html) brought to react native.
 It extracts prominent colors from images to help you create visually engaging apps.
 At the moment it only supports Android.

+Check out [this medium article](https://blog.callstack.io/colour-your-apps-in-react-native-using-material-palette-35448df91958) for a broader introduction!

 ## Installation

 Installation and setup guide can be found here: [Setup guide](./docs/SETUP.md).